RoboCar MiniVan vehicle and system configuration introduced to Kyushu Institute of Technology

 In addition, posture sensors are developed for the purpose of detecting doze from patterns such as posture abnormality.

-Autonomous operation introduction by Professor Sato, Innovation Promotion Organization, Kyushu Institute of Technology
+Autonomous Driving introduction by Professor Sato, Innovation Promotion Organization, Kyushu Institute of Technology